thomas-crane/nrelay/docs/object-structures.md

 Used to fire the currently equiped weapon. `angle` should be in radians.

 This will return `true` if a shoot packet was actually sent, and `false` if a shoot packet is not sent.
 A shoot packet will not be sent if the required time between shots has not elapsed.

+#### `destroy(): void`
+This should only be used when the client is no longer required.
+This will remove all listeners and free any memory possible.

 ## IPlayerData
 ### Public members